The Price Is Right: Taping

-In March 2023, it was announced that The Price Is Right will be moving to Haven Studios at the start of season 52, after taping at Television City since the show debuted in 1972.
-This is due to Television City's owners, Hackman Capital Partners, planning a $1.25 billion refurbishment to the complex, with shows still taping at the studio finding other locations.
-Most RTL Group television shows produced in Los Angeles will also move to Haven, which RTL Group (which has owned Price since 2000) is an investor.

-COVID-19 pandemic impact on production
+On March 8, 2023, it was announced that The Price Is Right would relocate from Television City after season 51 due to the $1.25 billion refurbishment and expansion of the facility by its new owner Hackman Capital.
+The program will move to Haven Studios, a new facility in the Atwater Village neighborhood of Los Angeles.
+Sister program Let's Make a Deal will also move to Haven.
+Taping commenced in late July 2023 from the new studio.
+Barker died at age 99 on August 26, 2023, almost three months before the last episode ever to be filmed in his namesake studio had aired.
+On the next scheduled taping on August 28, 2023, segments for a tribute to Barker that aired on August 31, 2023, were filmed at Haven Studios on the new set, marking the first time portions of the new studio were seen on broadcast.

+On January 8, 2025, it was announced that The Price Is Right would suspend production due to the wildfires in the Southern California region, where Haven Studios, the filming spot for the show, is located.
+Production resumed on January 13, 2025.

+Season 49–51 changes

-In March 2020, production of The Price is Right was suspended as a result of the COVID-19 pandemic.
+In March 2020, production of The Price Is Right was suspended as a result of the COVID-19 pandemic.
 On the September 16, 2020 episode of The Athletic's Starkville podcast, Drew Carey informed the podcast that Fremantle intended to resume taping in October 2020 with only essential personnel, including 27 contestants for a given day (nine contestants per show, three shows a day) of taping in the studio.
 On October 5, 2020, Deadline Hollywood interviewed executive producer Evelyn Warfel about protocol changes for the show.
 Social media posts from announcer George Gray and model James O'Halloran confirmed that taping had resumed.

-Season 49 episodes had a redesigned set with no audience, and four socially-distanced podiums in place of Contestants' Row.
-For season 50, the show brought back a limited audience of approximately 50 people seated in pods, similar to those used on episodes of Let's Make a Deal since the previous year (2020).
-Contestants' Row returned, but with added space between contestants.
-The setup remains the same for season 51.
+Season 49 episodes had a redesigned set with no audience, and Contestants' Row changed to use the wider setup when teams are used in order to promote social distancing.
+For season 50 and 51, the show brought back a limited audience of approximately 50 people seated in pods, similar to Let's Make a Deal.